 There are dedicated disabled viewing areas in each of the enclosures.
 Only one person or carer is allowed to accompany a customer using these viewing areas.
 Wheelchairs maybe available to hire on the day.
-There are disabled toilet facilities.

 The Royal Ascot miniguide by Door2Tour.com is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 You may share and distribute the image or PDF format of our miniguide online for the purposes outlined in this licence, but you must attribute Door2Tour.com as the author and provide a link back to this page.